-Here's a checklist of items you may need to create a display of Halloween yard decorations.
-While hardly exhaustive, the list is intended to steer you in the right direction in assembling the materials needed to compose a creative display of Halloween yard decorations:
+Below is a checklist of items you may need to create a display of Halloween yard decorations.
+While hardly exhaustive, the list is intended to steer you in the right direction in assembling the materials needed to compose a creative display and make a strong statement in the autumn landscape.

 - Floral sticks